hasura/graphql-engine/community/boilerplates/jwt-authentication-server/README.md

 Follow the `usage` instructions below to set up a user and get a token, add this token to the `Authorization` header of the GraphQL requests

-The JWT auth server is at http://localhost:8080
+The JWT auth server located [http://localhost:8080](http://localhost:8080)

-The GraphQL engine is at http://localhost:8081
+The GraphQL engine console located at [http://localhost:8081](http://localhost:8081)

 ### Deploy with Heroku